Select therapeutic use:

 See full labeling.

 Risk of severe and prolonged myelosuppression; requires hematopoietic progenitor cell transplantation.
 Seizure disorder.
 Head trauma.
-Renal or hepatic impairment.
 Monitor CBCs with differential, platelet counts, liver enzymes, bilirubin during treatment and until recovery.
 Monitor for infection and bleeding.
+Risk of ovarian suppression and amenorrhea in premenopausal women.
 Embryo-fetal toxicity.
-Pregnancy.
-Use effective contraception during and after treatment.
+Pregnancy; use effective contraception during and for 6 months (females) or 3 months (males) after treatment.
 Nursing mothers: not recommended.

-Potentiated by itraconazole and acetaminophen.
+Potentiated by itraconazole, metronidazole, acetaminophen.
 May be antagonized by phenytoin.
 Caution with potentially epileptogenic drugs.

 Myelosuppression, nausea, stomatitis, vomiting, anorexia, diarrhea, insomnia, fever, hypomagnesemia, abdominal pain, anxiety, headache, hyperglycemia, hypokalemia; seizures (with higher doses), hepatic veno-occlusive disease (with high AUC), cardiac tamponade (in pediatric patients with thalassemia), cellular dysplasia; rare: bronchopulmonary dysplasia with pulmonary fibrosis.